Mediation Services

 Child Inclusive Mediation

-Under the United Nation Convention on the Rights of the Child, children have the right, to have a voice on issues that affect them.
+Under the United Nation Convention on the Rights of the Child, children have the right to be heard and have their wishes considered.

 The Child Inclusive model is underpinned by evidence-based research and is designed to provide a basis on which parents can make decisions in the best interests of their children.